...

 Causation is foundational to proving liability and securing compensation, and courts require a clear demonstration that the defendant's actions directly caused the harm.
 The concept of causation is broken down into two critical components: actual cause and proximate cause.

-The actual cause, also known as “cause in fact,” is the initial element of causation, identifying whether the defendant’s actions set the events leading to the injury in motion.
-Often determined through the but-for” test, actual cause asks whether the injury would have occurred but for the defendant’s actions.
-In simple terms, if the injury would not have happened without the defendant’s specific actions, actual cause is established.
-For example, in a car accident where a driver ran a red light and caused a car wreck, the actual cause would require showing that the collision would not have occurred if the driver had followed traffic laws.
+The actual cause, also known as "cause in fact," is the initial element of causation, identifying whether the defendant's actions set the events leading to the injury in motion.
+Often determined through the "but-for" test, actual cause asks whether the injury would have occurred but for the defendant's actions.
+In simple terms, if the injury would not have happened without the defendant's specific actions, actual cause is established.
+For example, in a car accident where a driver ran a red light and caused a collision, the actual cause would require demonstrating that the collision would not have occurred if the driver had followed traffic laws.
 Examples of proximate cause depend on the type of injury case involved.

 Proximate Cause- Defining the Scope of Liability